 Due to their peaceful nature, juvenile Bala Sharks do well in a community aquarium.
-However, as they mature they will eventually outgrow most tanks.
-They will continue to grow for several years, so don’t assume your fish will stay small simply because they haven’t grown rapidly.
+As they mature, however, they will eventually outgrow most tanks, continuing to grow for several years.

 Tankmates for Bala Sharks

-Juvenile Bala Sharks can be kept with a wide variety of fish, due to their generally peaceful nature.
-However, as they grow larger they will sometimes eat small fish, particularly sleek fish such as the Neon Tetra.
-They also tend to stress shy or slow moving fish, due to their constant vigorous activity in the tank.
+Juvenile Bala Sharks can be kept with a wide variety of fish due to their generally peaceful nature.
+As they grow larger, though, they will sometimes eat small fish, particularly sleek fish, such as the Neon Tetra.
+They also tend to stress shy or slow-moving fish, due to their constant vigorous activity in the tank.
 Balas should not be kept with inverts, such as snails and shrimp, as these are part of their normal diet in nature.

 Habitat and Care for Bala Sharks

 As previously mentioned, the key factor in the Bala environment is tank size.
 An aquarium of 125 gallons is needed to keep a school of adult Bala Sharks.
-Because they are active swimmers, a longer tank, rather than a shorter taller tank is recommended.
+Since they are active swimmers, a longer tank is recommended.
 In warm climates, ponds are also an option for this species, but they should only be kept outdoors in locations where it is warm year round.

 Water should be soft to medium hard, slightly acidic, and 72-82°F (22-28°C).
 They are sensitive to water conditions, as particularly low water temperatures, and are susceptible to white spot when temperatures drop too low.